 The world of business has gone through dramatic changes over the last few years.
 There are the profound effects of digitalisation, a workforce challenging higher authority and consumer behaviour holding mass corporate conglomerates accountable.

 We are living in disruptive times where, as consumers, we are looking to our small business owners as a beacon of change.
-This edition of Slow gives a platform to these voices.
+The 2021 edition of Slow Living gives a platform to these voices.
 It stands up for the business owners who are carving out their own path in the world.
 They are value-driven and transparent about who they are, offering a brighter alternative to the ‘smoke-and-mirrors’ effect of corporate messaging.
 They might be small but are committed to owning their voice – the key ingredient to a valued service and a loyal clientele.

 Spontaneous and freeing